Pratikshinde55/CloudOps-Terraform-Ansible-LB/README.md

 ## 17.Resource: null_resource [This Resource copy file from local to target & then execute]
 This null_resource copy ansible-setup.sh script file on Ansible-MAster EC2 & execute.

-**provisioner "file" Block**
+### **provisioner "file" Block:-**

     provisioner "file" {
       source      = "C:/Users/prati/terraform-2025/terraform-try5/ansible-setup.sh"
       destination = "/home/ec2-user/ansible-setup.sh"
     }

+Info:
-provisioner "file": This provisioner uploads files from your local machine to the remote EC2 instance.
+- **provisioner "file":** This provisioner uploads files from your local machine to the remote EC2 instance.
 It is used to transfer the ansible-setup.sh script to the EC2 instance.

-source: This specifies the local path of the ansible-setup.sh script.
+- **source:** This specifies the local path of the ansible-setup.sh script.

-destination: This specifies the remote path where the file will be uploaded on the EC2 instance.
+- **destination:** This specifies the remote path where the file will be uploaded on the EC2 instance.
 In my case, it will be copied to /home/ec2-user/ansible-setup.sh on the EC2 instance.

-**provisioner "remote-exec" Block**
+### **provisioner "remote-exec" Block**

     provisioner "remote-exec" {
       inline = [